 We cannot save every one of them.
 If only we could.
 Until there is a significant change in Spanish law, hundreds of thousands of Galgos and Podencos will continue to suffer mercilessly.

 And so Project Galgo was born….

-This special project is dedicated to all those Galgos who have not only lost their lives to such senseless suffering, but those who have survived and will go on to survive and find the lives they have always deserved.
+This special project is dedicated to all those Galgos and Podencos who have not only lost their lives to such senseless suffering, but those who have survived and will go on to survive and find the futures they have always deserved.